dscarpetti/codax/README.md

 # codax

-Codax is an idiomatic transactional disk-based datastore for clojure.
+Codax is an idiomatic transactional embedded database for clojure.
 A codax database functions as a single (potentially enormous) clojure map, with a similar access & modification api.

+### The Why

+Even simple programs frequently benefit from saving files to disk.
+Unfortunately, there is generally a large semantic leap once you go from values in memory to values on disk.
+Codax aims to close that semantic gap.
+While it won't win any speed contests, it is designed to be performant enough for applications serving thousands of users.
+Most importantly, it is designed to make data persistance as low friction as possible.
+It is also designed to be effortless to get started with.
+There are no external libraries to install, and the underlying B+ tree is written directly in clojure.

+Fundamentally, I wrote this library for myself in an ongoing effort to make my own life simpler and my own programming more fun.
+I wanted to share it with the community in the hopes that other may find it does the same for them.

 ### ACID Compliance